 - Add dairy-free milk (photo #3).
 Stir well.

 - Add apple cider vinegar and nutritional yeast (photo #4).
-Stir and bring to boil.
+Stir and bring to a boil.

 - Take an oven-safe baking dish.
-Add the baked shredded oyster mushroom and the hot vegan cream cheese sauce and mix thoroughly.
+Mix the baked shredded oyster mushroom thoroughly with the blended vegan buffalo dip.
+Optionally, you can add a layer of shredded vegan cheese on top.

 - Take a sliced baguette, flatbread, or pita wedges (maybe make our flourless grain-free tortillas) and dip them in.